-Picnicking: 87 picnic sites throughout park.
+Picnicking: There are 87 picnic sites throughout the park.

 Rock Climbing: Limited, check with Park Office.

-Swimming: Swim beach is now closed.
+Swimming: Swim beach is open during the summer.

-Volleyball: Courts located on the swim beach, group picnic area, and Pa-Co-Chu-Puk day use area.
+Volleyball: Courts located on the swim beach, group picnic area, and Pa-Co-Chu-Puk day-use area.

 Outside Park: Multiple Gold Panning and OHV Trails exist outside the park.
 Kayaking and small rafts use the Uncompahgre River south of the park, as conditions allow.
-Orvis Hot Springs is close by.

-Address: 28555 Highway 550, Ridgway
+Address: 28555 Highway 550, Ridgway, CO 81432

 Pets: Yes, on leash